The Commander-In-Chief: Biography

 Berit Hagen was born in Bergen, Norway, in 1989.
 She has lived in several countries, including Italy, Norway, France and the United States.
 She speaks several languages fluently, including Norwegian, English, Italian, and French.
 When she lived in Chicago she took lessons in visual art with the established artist Linda Cohn.
 She started playing the guitar in 2005, at the age of 16.

 Her international childhood, moving abroad at the age of six, growing up in Verona (Italy) for all of her elementary school years, then moving to Vence (France), Merritt Island (Florida), Chicago and Los Angeles.

 Critical reception

 Metal Hammer magazine called her "The Queen of Shred" and has proclaimed her one of the world's ten most exciting metal guitarists.
-Ron "Bumblefoot" Thal in Guns N' Roses has said about her that "She is a great talent with proper metal spirit".
-Total Guitar Magazine said this:
+Ron "Bumblefoot" Thal in Guns N' Roses has said about her that "She is a great talent with proper metal spirit..

-It's a sad fact that when you think of shred guitarists, the majority of them will be men.
+Total Guitar magazine said, "It's a sad fact that when you think of shred guitarists, the majority of them will be men.
 Enter The Commander-In-Chief, a seven-string wielding uber shredding female who's ready to melt faces and shatter stereotypes.
-This Norwegian Metal maiden has her eyes set to command and conquer the masses.
+This Norwegian Metal maiden has her eyes set to command and conquer the masses."